 The thighs have a similar situation, as they tend to accumulate saggy skin.
 As with the upper arms, this is often the case after a person has gained and then lost a good deal of weight.

 But all hope is not lost.
-Dr. Donna Krummen can give you back slimmer, contoured arms with an arm lift.
-And she can do the same for those sagging thighs with a thigh lift.
+Dr. Donna Krummen offers arm lift/thigh lift procedures.
+Get back slimmer, contoured arms with an arm lift.
+Get the same for those sagging thighs with a thigh lift.
 These procedures reshape the arms and thighs, giving them a more toned, slimmer profile.

 Arm Lift/Thigh Lift - What Is An Arm Lift?

 Bat wings.
 That is the colloquial name for the phenomenon where the skin on the underside of the upper arms actually flaps back and forth, kind of like a flying mammal.
 Not exactly what you want when you reach for a sleeveless sundress.
 With an arm lift, also known as a brachioplasty, the goal is to remove excess sagging skin and tighten the support muscles beneath to dramatically slim the upper arms.
 A brachioplasty returns tone and contour to the upper arms.

 Loose upper arms can simply be the result of aging and genetics.
 Or they can be the result of weight gain and loss.
 If the loose skin on the underside of your upper arms moves freely when you shift your arm, an arm lift could be a good procedure for you.
 An arm lift removes the loose skin and accumulated fat and returns tone and contour to your upper arms.

 But Dr. Krummen wants her patients to understand that an arm lift is not intended to be for weight loss.
 Patients need to be near their ideal weight.
 This is not an arbitrary requirement — subsequent additional weight loss from a person who gets this surgery when she is overweight will immediately create more loose skin on the upper arms.
 Plus, arm surgery creates a lengthy scar, so that should be taken into account.